 Rep. Yoho Honors Olympic Athletes from Ocala FL

 Rep. Yoho discusses the president's budget with Harris Faulkner

 Rep. Yoho Discusses North Korea on the Eve of Winter Olympics

 Home Page Tabs

-Washington, D.C. –Congressman Ted S. Yoho (R-FL), Chairman of the Foreign Affairs Subcommittee on Asia and the Pacific issued the following statement on the election of Moon Jae-in to the presidency of the Republic of Korea:
+Washington, D.C. –Congressman Ted S. Yoho (R-FL), Chairman of the House Foreign Affairs subcommittee on Asia and the Pacific, released the following statement the USS Carl Vinson’s historic visit to Vietnam:

 In The News